All Episodes

 Joe Biden's blaming Kamala Harris.

-They're all leaking against each other, uh, which is always good for Republicans, so let them keep at it.
+They're all leaking against each other, which is always good for Republicans.

-But it is it is an interesting question.
+But it is an interesting question.

-So the speculation would be rampant that Biden would nominate Kamala Harris to become the first uh black female Supreme Court justice after making history as the first female vice president.
+So the speculation would be rampant that Biden would nominate Kamala Harris to become the first black female Supreme Court justice after making history as the first female vice president.

-Uh the analysis that I have read that's most interesting to me is that it could actually happen.
+The analysis that I have read that's most interesting to me is that it could actually happen.

-Now, there are others saying that, well, she may not be able to cast a tie-breaking vote, but time will tell.
+Now, there are others saying that, well, she may not be able to cast a tiebreaking vote, but time will tell.

-Um, and that would be a dignified exit from the 2024 Democratic ticket.
+And that would be a dignified exit from the 2024 Democratic ticket.

-Um most Democrats don't want Joe Biden to run.
+Most Democrats don't want Joe Biden to run.

 Most Democrats don't want Kamala Harris to run.